 - B squad – Swimmers who want to improve their overall swimming ability and confidence in the water in order to compete confidently during PE lessons and inter-house competitions.

-There is a small cost of $80 per student per term which covers the cost of coaching for 20 lessons.
+There is a small cost of up to $80 per student per term which covers the cost of extra coaching for their lessons.
 Additional cost is incurred for entry into secondary school competitions – each competition is usually less than $10.
 Travel, competition and accommodation expenses incurred at tournaments is dispersed to students' accounts.

 Roger Bell – Head of Swimming